BigJGreens/MyFirstRepo/README.md

 # MyFirstRepo
 This is going to be a great repo.
+I am having fun learning how to code!